 A Professional Premiere.
-God’s Lake is an original work of documentary theatre about the strength and resilience of the people in the remote fly-in reserve of God’s Lake Narrows, Manitoba following traumatic events of unresolved justice and a complex and challenging past.
+God’s Lake is an original work of documentary theatre about the strength and resilience of the people in the remote fly-in reserve of God’s Lake Narrows, Manitoba, following traumatic events of unresolved justice and a complex and challenging past.
 A rare glimpse into the lived reality of this community is told verbatim from interviews conducted with its members over six months in 2017.

 God’s Lake is a collaboration between playwright Francesca Albright and award-winning Swampy Cree filmmaker Kevin Lee Burton.
 Directed by Atomic Vaudeville’s Britt Small.
-Using original live score by Ziibiwan + Melody McKiver, heightened physicality, and stunning visual imagery, God’s Lake offers a unique opportunity to witness the complex issues facing people living in a remote community and provides an understanding for those who might have no comprehension of the reserve system, let alone what it’s like to live on a remote First Nations reserve.
+Using an original live score by Ziibiwan + Melody McKiver, heightened physicality, and stunning visual imagery, God’s Lake offers a unique opportunity to witness the complex issues facing people living in a remote community and provides an understanding for those who might have no comprehension of the reserve system, let alone what it’s like to live on a remote First Nations reserve.